 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
-At the year end 2013 the Company held Cash and Cash equivalent in the amount of ISK 4,413 million (2012: 5,228 million).
+At the year end 2014 the Company held Cash and Cash equivalent (including short-term investment) in the amount of ISK 4,170 million (2013: 4,770 million).

-The Company has not made agreements for new loan facilities and had no unused loan facilities at year end 2013 and 2012.
+The Company has not made agreements for new loan facilities and had no unused loan facilities at year end 2014 and 2013.